RunestoneInteractive/thinkcspy/_sources/PythonTurtle/Themathmodule.rst

-..
-Like almost all other programming languages, angles are expressed in *radians*
-.. rather than degrees.
-There are two functions ``radians`` and ``degrees`` to
-.. convert between the two popular ways of measuring angles.

 Notice another difference between this module and our use of ``turtle``.
 In ``turtle`` we create objects (either ``Turtle`` or ``Screen``) and call methods on those objects.
 Remember that a turtle is a data object (recall ``alex`` and ``tess``).
-We need to create one in order to use it.
+We need to create (or, **instantiate**) one in order to use it.
 When we say ``alex = turtle.Turtle()``, we are calling the constructor for the Turtle class which returns a single turtle object.

-Mathematical functions do not need to be constructed.
+However, mathematical functions do *not* need to be constructed.
 They simply perform a task.
-They are all housed together in a module called `math`.
+They are all housed together in a module called ``math``.
 Once we have imported the math module, anything defined there can be used in our program.
-Notice that we always use the name of the module followed by a `dot` followed by the specific item from the module (``math.sqrt``).
-You can think of this as lastname.firstname where the lastname is the module family and the firstname is the individual entry in the module.
+Notice that we always use the name of the module followed by a "dot" followed by the specific item from the module (``math.sqrt``).
+You can think of this as "lastname.firstname" where the lastname is the module family and the firstname is the individual entry in the module.

 If you have not done so already, take a look at the documentation for the math module.

 **Check your understanding**